json420/degu/doc/tutorial.rst

 b'All your base are belong to us'

-For one last bit of fancy, you can likewise use an arbitrary iterable to generate your HTTP client request body.
+For one last bit of fancy, you can likewise use an arbitrary iterable to generate your client-side request body.

-So let's define a third silly Python generator to be used for a chunk-encoded client request body:
+So let's define a third silly Python generator function to be the source for a client-side request body using chunked trasfer-encoding:

 >>> def chunked_request_body():
 ...     yield (b'All',        None)